Bugle 4143 - Official Coronavirus Survival Guide

 I'll be in Boston on

-March 13th and 14th, and I still have a book out called Nice Try, Stories of Best Intentions and Mixed Results.
+March 13th and 14th.
+And I still have a book out called Nice Try, Stories of Best Intentions and Mixed Results.

 And that's available in many places.

-Annie Rabb, you're doing some London shows, imminently.
+Annie Bab, you're doing some London shows, imminently.
+That is correct, Andy.

 my last year's Edinburgh show, Democracy and Disco Dancing,